AliciaBytes/srb2kart-docker/README.md

 This is a docker container for [SRB2Kart](https://mb.srb2.org/addons/srb2kart.2435/) for ease of setting up a server.
 It automatically downloads and builds the source code from the public [SRB2Kart releases](https://github.com/STJr/Kart-Public/releases).

+## Docker Tags

+The tags for this container will be in varying granularities.
+As a basis you have the following tags:

+- `latest`: Always the latest major and minor version.
+- `<major_version>`: E.g. `alicianibbles/srb2kart:1`.
+This is the latest docker image in that major version.
+This might update minor versions on the go as well as dependencies being updated.
+- `<major_version>.<minor_version>`: E.g. `alicianibbles/srb2kart:1.6`.
+This is the latest docker image with the respective major and minor version.
+This might still update dependencies on the fly while keeping a constant major and minor version.
+- `<major_version>.<minor_version>.<build_number>`: This one is a specific major and minor version pinned to a specific build.
+This one won't have any parts updated and will be a completely stable image.

 ## Environment Variables

 - `ROOM_ID`: If specified it will advertise the server on the [master server](https://wiki.srb2.org/wiki/Master_Server).
 It specifies in which room ID it should be advertised.